solidrock-technology/docs/docs/guide/events.md

 ### Receipt Email BACs Payment Text

 Use this field to provide some custom text on the receipt email specifically to those who have opted to pay by bank transfer (BACs).
-You may for example want to outline that the bank transfer description should contain the Solidrock order reference to enable you to easily match up the money in your account with the right order here.
+You may for example want to outline that the bank transfer description should contain the Solidrock order reference to enable you to easily match up the money in your account with the right order in Solidrock.

 ## Tracking

 ### Facebook Pixel

-If you wish Solidrock to pass relevant data back to Facebook for your marketing and campaigns you can add a Facebook Pixel ID here which you can find or create from the [Facebook Events Manager](https://www.facebook.com/events_manager) page.
+If you wish Solidrock to pass relevant data back to Facebook for your marketing and campaign purposes you can add a Facebook Pixel ID here.
+Find out where and hoe to create a [Facebook Pixel here](https://www.facebook.com/business/help/952192354843755?id=1205376682832142).